Start main page content

 Tandem Laboratory, iThemba LABS (Gauteng) formerly Schonland Institute

 Nuclear structure investigations were pursued at the EN Tandem accelerator since the commissioning of the Tandem in 1973 to early 2000.
 The Nuclear Structure Research Group was one of the most prolific that used exclusively Schonland Institute resources to train higher-degree students.
 Unfortunately, no further experimental work could be undertaken from 2000 onwards due to the then computerisation of the Tandem accelerator.
 This remained the case up to the takeover of the Institute by the NRF in 2005 and the running of the laboratory as a National Facility by iThemba LABS.
-At this time funding from the DST allowed for the upgrade of the Tandem Laboratory.
-Reliable light heavy-ion beams became available in 2008, allowing the nuclear structure beam line, the C-line, to become reestablished.
+At this time, funding from the DST allowed for the upgrade of the Tandem Laboratory.
+Reliable light heavy-ion beams became available in 2008, allowing the nuclear structure beam line, the C-line, to be reestablished.
 A new project continued the investigations of elastic and inelastic scattering and transfer reactions of light heavy-ions on low-mass targets close to the Coulomb barrier.
-In 2012/13 research activity continued with the set-up of a kinematic coincidence system using a position-sensitive solid state detector and a standard silicon surface-barrier detector to investigate excited states in 12C using the 10B(6Li,α)12C* reaction with particular reference to the Hoyle state.
+In 2012/13, research activity continued with the set-up of a kinematic coincidence system using a position-sensitive solid state detector and a standard silicon surface-barrier detector to investigate excited states in 12C using the 10B(6Li,α)12C* reaction with particular reference to the Hoyle state.
 Such low-energy nuclear astrophysics studies are ongoing and are very much dependent on the availability of light heavy-ion beams at the highest possible energy.

 Developments at the K600 Magnetic Spectrometer at the SSC Laboratory Cape Town